morgajel/highscore/README.md

       19)       1   ERROR  [com.opensymphony.xwork2.interceptor.ExceptionMappingInterceptor] __AJP__ java.lang.reflect.InvocationTargetException: org.apache.struts2.json.JSONException: java.lang.reflect.InvocationTargetException
       20)       1   SEVERE  [com.example.crm.shopcart.action.ajax.WidgetInitAjaxAction] __AJP__ [__JSESSIONID__] FAILED TO CREATE ITEM: java.lang.NullPointerException
     Ran in 1 second seconds.

+(it's color coded on the command line, I promise.)

+So what can we learn from this simplification?

+* The original file was 28k lines.
+* line 1: That null pointer exception happened 481 times in one day.
+Caused by poor handling of inconsistent data, this accounted for most of the logs.
+* line 4: something is not closing database connections properly.
+This could be a problem under load.
+* line 6: a struts error that may be manifesting ugliness to your users
+* line 8: pricing consistency error is revealed for some items
+* line 12: connection to 3rd party service failed and then wrote a password to the log file (!)
+* The entire parsing of the 28k file took one second.

+## Tuning

+The first time you run highscore, you may see several entries that look near identical:
+       17)      1   WARN  [org.apache.fop.apps.FOUserAgent] __AJP__ Line 1 of a paragraph overflows the available area by 11253 millipoints (No context info available)
+       18)      1   WARN  [org.apache.fop.apps.FOUserAgent] __AJP__ Line 1 of a paragraph overflows the available area by 23934 millipoints (No context info available)
+       19)      1   WARN  [org.apache.fop.apps.FOUserAgent] __AJP__ Line 1 of a paragraph overflows the available area by 11395 millipoints (No context info available)
+       20)      1   WARN  [org.apache.fop.apps.FOUserAgent] __AJP__ Line 1 of a paragraph overflows the available area by 19578 millipoints (No context info available)

+By adding a new regex to the configuration (something like line 2):
+    [Replacements]
+        1 >>SEARCH_TERM<<        = bogusresultthatwontmatch
+        2 >>MILLIPOINTS<<        = \d+ millipoints\.

+You should see a all of those near identical errors "stack".
+Suddently your minor annoyance is the 3rd most common error in the logfile

+       3)      68   WARN  [org.apache.fop.apps.FOUserAgent] __AJP__ Line 1 of a paragraph overflows the available area by __MILLIPOINTS__ (No context info available)